SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ![Deploy mtar](images/Exercise2_18_deploy_mtar.JPG)

-31. In the _Deploy to SAP Cloud Platform_ dialog, enter:
+31. You may get a popup to enter your credentials, please enter your id/password then In the _Deploy to SAP Cloud Platform_ dialog, enter:
     - Cloud Foundry API Endpoint: `https://api.cf.eu10.hana.ondemand.com`
     - Organization: `TechEd2018_OPP363`
     - Space: `<your space>`